Kebii/Freehand-Genshin-Diffusion/README.md

 # Freehand-Gensin-Diffusion
-Transferring Gensin PV into freehand style with Diffusion Model.
+Transferring Gensin PVs into a freehand style with Diffusion Model.

 # Plans
 - [x] Inference codes of image-model